argoproj-labs/argocd-autopilot/docs/commands/argocd-autopilot_repo_bootstrap.md

       --app string                        The application specifier (e.g. github.com/argoproj-labs/argocd-autopilot/manifests?ref=v0.2.5), overrides the default installation argo-cd manifests
       --context string                    The name of the kubeconfig context to use --dry-run                           If true, print manifests instead of applying them to the cluster (nothing will be commited to git)
-      --from-repo                         Installs argo-cd and associates it with an existing repo.
-Used for recovery after cluster failure
   -t, --git-token string                  Your git provider api token [GIT_TOKEN] -u, --git-user string                   Your git provider user name [GIT_USER] (not required in GitHub) -h, --help                              help for bootstrap